deltachat/interface/user-testing/Android.md

     - Delete account: Phone Settings -> Apps -> DeltaChat -> Clear Data
     - Open App again, tap restore from backup
     - [ ] Is everything still there?

+### Out of scope

+Creating verified groups is out of scope for a community tester, until the Desktop client can join verified groups.

+Things which are already tested by automated tests, and don't have any UI, don't need testing.